 - A hat for the sun – Too much direct sun at those heights isn’t good while hiking.

-- Strong sunscreen – Andean mountains can be pretty sunny, and you would burn in a minute
+- Strong sunscreen – The Andean mountains can be pretty sunny, and you would burn in a minute.

 - Sunglasses

 - Lifestraw water bottle – This reusable filtered water bottle comes with an inbuilt filter, and you can fill it anywhere.
-A filter water bottle is essential for you cannot drink tap water everywhere in Peru.
+A filter water bottle is essential.
+Tap water isn’t drinkable in Peru.

 - Good hiking shoes for women and good hiking shoes for men – A must-have.